FirelightWP/easy-fancybox/readme.txt

 = Can I make a slideshow from my gallery? =

-Yes.
-There is an Advanced option called "Gallery Auto-rotation" for that.
+In the Pro version, there is an Advanced option called "Gallery Auto-rotation" for that.

 = Can I exclude images or other links from auto-attribution? =